TribalScale/arrive-ts/README.md

 ### What's Next

 This week TribalScale has announced the formation of The Canadian Technology Consortium.
 We’re inviting tech leaders from across the country to contribute their expertise, with the stated goal of providing a free resource to our colleagues in the public sector.
-Building software is hard, but we believe that experts in this country can work together to make it just a bit easier for the hardworking people whose day to day work involves making life easier for Canadians.
+Building software is challenging, but we believe that experts in this country can come together to make it just a bit simpler for the hardworking people whose day to day work involves making life easier for Canadians.

 Anyone interested in learning more is [encouraged to RSVP](https://mw7r0bynvzv.typeform.com/to/pPOeZukF) to our first meeting, on Friday, Oct 14th at 7:45am EST. It’s been an interesting week and, with the responses we’ve been hearing, we continue to be excited and optimistic about the future.